FatimaBOliveira/Programming-for-data-analytics/README.md

 This repository contains 3 different subdirectories:

-- Assignments, that include my approach to the proposed practical assignments;
+- [Assignments](https://github.com/FatimaBOliveira/Programming-for-data-analytics/tree/main/Assignments), that include my approach to the proposed practical assignments;
-- Project;
+- [Project](https://github.com/FatimaBOliveira/Programming-for-data-analytics/tree/main/Project), that explores a DataFrame;
-- My work, that include work done regarding the labs.
+- [My-work](https://github.com/FatimaBOliveira/Programming-for-data-analytics/tree/main/My-work), that includes work done regarding the labs.

+In this directory there's also a .gitignore and a requirements.txt as standard.

 ## Purpose of this project